adem-ocel/Wiseman-voice-assistant-infrastructure/readme.md

 ## Guide
 - install necessary librarys (termcolor,os,pygame,speech_recognition,pyaudio,wave)
 - Make the necessary settings from the settings.py file.
-- create and call your command in defs.py file.
+- Create your script with the required template in the commands folder
 - start main.py

 ## Features: